This post contains affiliate links, to find out more information, please read my affiliate disclosure

 Max Speed: Approx. 15.5 mph

 Battery configuration: 30 x 18650mAh LG lithium battery cells

 Charging Time: Approx. 5 hours

-The Xiaomi Electric scooter is ideally suited to individuals looking for a lightweight, easily transportable urban mobility solution.
+The Xiaomi Electric scooter is definitely one of the best electric scooters for commuting on.
+It is a lightweight, easily transportable urban mobility solution.
 The motor is powerful enough to transport you along at a comfortable 10-15 mph, and the price is very reasonable.
 Xiaomi are a global tech giant and their expertise shines through with this scooter.

 Using this scooter to complement your daily commute, whether using a bus, tube or train will ultimately save you time, over walking and definitely some money if you usually catch a cab for the last part of your commute.

 The only downside is the limitations of the small 250w motor.
 It is perfect for riding on fairly flat or even slight gradients, but the limits of the motor are quickly reached on steeper hills, and you will need to get off and push.

 Having said that, it is a great scooter (as long as you are aware of its power limitations) and if you really need a scooter that is going to power you up steep hills you will need something with substantially more power.